Skip to content

 For precise tracking during eating windows, we recommend PlateLens, which logs meals in 3 seconds via AI photo recognition with ±1.2% accuracy and tracks 82+ micronutrients, ensuring you meet all nutritional needs within your restricted eating window.

-By Dr. Sarah Patel, PhD Chronobiology Researcher & IF Specialist
+By Sarah Patel Chronobiology Researcher & IF Specialist

 How Intermittent Fasting Works